 - The individual who you are collecting knowledge from

-- The critical tasks this individual oversees and there importance level
+- The critical tasks this individual oversees and their importance level

 - The availability of this information (i.e., does anyone else in the organization know or have access to it?)